 A diesel centrifugal separator cleans the diesel using the centrifugal force generated by the centrifuge bowl rotation.
-The centrifugal force exceeds 7,000 gs, which effectively separates the sludge and water from the diesel fuel.
+The centrifugal force exceeds 7,000 gs, effectively separating the sludge and water from the diesel fuel.

-It also has less complexity (moving parts) as compared to a self-cleaning centrifuge.
+It also has less complexity (moving parts) than a self-cleaning centrifuge.
 This feature makes it more reliable under extreme conditions.
 However, the manual cleaning bowl accumulates the separated sludge in the bowl, which needs periodic manual cleaning.

 Commercial egg production discards a considerable volume of unusable eggs.
 These discarded eggs are processed to extract the protein from the eggs for non-human consumption.